 The professorship will be hosted at the Institute of Theoretical Physics III and its duties include research and teaching in theoretical physics.
 Applicants should be able to teach the full syllabus in theoretical physics.

-We seek distinguished researchers who have demonstrated excellence, originality and productivity in research in the field of quantum many-body systems.
-The applicants are expected to present an innovative research program, which fits into the existing research topics at the faculty.
+We are searching for a distinguished individual with high-ranking scientific publications, international visibility, and excellence in research and teaching.
+The applicants are expected to present an innovative research program in the field of quantum many-body systems, which fits into the existing research topics at the faculty.
 Possible research foci are analytical or numerical methods to solve strongly correlated quantum mechanical many-body systems, research on quantum gravity and quantum field theory and application onto quantum many-body systems, as well as the connection between quantum information and quantum many-body systems.
 The applicants should have demonstrated the ability to acquire third-party funding.
 We expect the collaboration with existing and future research cooperations; in particular with the Integrated Science and Technology Center (IQST) and the Center for Applied Quantum Technologies (ZAQuant).

 The requirements for employment listed in § 47 and § 50 Baden-Württemberg university law apply.

-The University of Stuttgart is an equal opportunity and affirmative action employer.
+The University of Stuttgart is an equal opportunity employer.
 Applications of women are strongly encouraged.
 Severely challenged persons will be given preference in case of equal qualifications.

 Information on the collection of personal data in accordance with Article 13 of the GDPR can be found via the following link: uni-stuttgart.de/en/privacy-notice/job-application.